MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 Re-allows programmatic restarts to occur, that would have otherwise been rejected due to a previous call to `disallowRestart`.
 If `disallowRestart` was never called in the first place, then calling this method will simply result in a no-op.

-If a CodePush update is currently pending, which attempted to restart the app (e.g. it used `InstallMode.IMMEDIATE`), but was blocked due to `disallowRestart` having been called, then calling `allowRestart` will result in an immediate restart.
-This allows the update to be applied as soon as possible, without interrupting the end user during critical workflows (e.g. an onboarding process).
+If a CodePush update is currently pending, which attempted to restart the app (for example it used `InstallMode.IMMEDIATE`), but was blocked due to `disallowRestart` having been called, then calling `allowRestart` will result in an immediate restart.
+This allows the update to be applied as soon as possible, without interrupting the end user during critical workflows (for example an onboarding process).

 For example, calling `allowRestart` would trigger an immediate restart if either of the three scenarios mentioned in the [`disallowRestart` docs](#codepushdisallowrestart) occurred after `disallowRestart` was called.
 However, calling `allowRestart` wouldn't trigger a restart if the following were true: